By Laura Beil

 you and your partner haven't had sex with another person for 6 months.
 Then get

-symptoms of STDs, such as unusual discharge, sores,
+symptoms of STIs, such as unusual discharge, sores,

 redness, or growths in your and your partner's genital area, or pain while